axelboberg/tavlajs/README.md

 A `boolean` indicating whether or not this view should be clipping its children, defaults to `false`.

 #### `view.opacity`
 A numerical value between `0` and `1` determining the opacity with which the view will be drawn.
 Opacity will be accumulated downwards through the stack.

+#### `view.compositeOperation`
+Set the composite operation used when drawing the view's children, must be a value supported by the `ctx.globalCompositeOperation` property.

 #### `view.root`
 *read-only*